Retour des cendres: Political failure

-The return of the remains had been intended to boost the image of the July Monarchy and to provide a tinge of glory to its organisers, Thiers and Louis-Philippe.
-Thiers had spotted the rise of the French infatuation with the First Empire that would go on to become the Napoleonic myth.
+The return of the remains had been intended to boost the image of the July Monarchy and to provide a tinge of glory to its organisers, Adolphe Thiers and Louis Philippe.
+Thiers had spotted the rise of the French infatuation with the Empire that would go on to become the Napoleonic myth.
 He also thought that returning the remains would seal the new spirit of accord between France and the United Kingdom even though the Egyptian affair was beginning to agitate Europe.
-As for Louis-Philippe he would be disappointed in his hope to use the remains' return to give additional legitimacy to his monarchy, which was rickety and indifferent to the French people.
+As for Louis Philippe he would be disappointed in his hope to use the remains' return to give additional legitimacy to his monarchy, which was rickety and indifferent to the French people.

 The great majority of the French, excited by the return of the remains of one whom they had come to see as a martyr, felt betrayed that they had been unable to render him the homage that they had wished.
 Hence, the government began to fear rioting and took every possible measure to prevent the people from assembling.
 Accordingly, the cortège had been mostly riverborne and had spent little time in towns outside Paris.
 In Paris, only important personages were present at the ceremony.
 Worse, the lack of respect shown by most of the politicians shocked public opinion and revealed a rift between the people and their government.

 The "retour" also did not prevent France from losing its diplomatic war with the United Kingdom.
 France was forced to give up supporting its Egyptian ally.
 Thiers, losing his way in aggressive policies, was ridiculed, and the king was compelled to dismiss him even before Belle Poule arrived.
 Thiers had managed to push through the return of the remains but was unable to profit from that success.